Tempranillo

 temp-rah-nee-oh

 Spain’s top red wine, made famous by Rioja, where wines are classified (in part) by how long they age in oak.
-What’s amazing, is a well-made Tempranillo ages for over 20 years.
+It’s amazing that a well-made Tempranillo can age for over 20 years.

 Primary Flavors